dreamingechoes/ama/README.md

 ### Twitter

 If you have something quick and easy, just ping me on Twitter.
-I'm [@dreamingechoes](https://twitter.com/dreamingechoes) on Twitter.
+I'm [@dreamingechoes](https://twitter.com/dreamingechoes).

 ----------------------------